 The Combine Tables step joins multiple tables into one by matching rows between those tables.
 It is similar to a VLOOKUP in Excel or Google Sheets.
 In SQL, it's like a join clause.

-The principle is simple: if we have two or more tables of data that are related to each other, we can use the Combine Tables step to join them into one by matching rows between those tables.
+The principle is simple: if we have two tables of data that are related to each other, we can use the Combine Tables step to join them into one table by matching rows between those tables.

-This step can handle combining as many tables as needed.
+This step can handle combining two tables at a time.
 Once we set it up, we can use it repeatedly.
 Even if the row amount changes, our step will continue working.

 Check out the video below to learn more about the Combine Tables step.
 (Please note that this step was formally referred to as Join.)